tamaragevorgyan/gettyimages-api/documentation/endpoints/data/GetCollections.md

 GetCollections
 -------------
-The GetCollections call retrieves a list of collections that are specific to your user name.
+The GetCollections call retrieves a list of collections that are available to download for the authenticated user and application.

 ###Endpoint
 Use the following endpoint to access this operation: